 Friendly reminder: always check reviews on sellers.
 Other people’s reviews can help you make the best decision for the best results.

 Hatching Turkey Eggs

 In confinement, the eggs can be collected and hatched out in an incubator.

 The temperature to hatch turkey eggs is the same as hatching chicken and duck eggs:

 Watch for spikes in temperature as the turkeys grow and begin to produce body heat.
 Adjust the heat accordingly.

-During the hatching period, it doesn’t hurt to turn down the temperature 1°F. Not only are the chicks producing their own body heat, they are working really hard to break free.
+During the hatching period, it doesn’t hurt to turn down the temperature 1°F. Not only are the chicks producing their own body heat, but they are also working really hard to break free.
 Excessive heat can tire them out more quickly.

 The Humidity for Hatching Turkey Eggs

 One way to check if the proper humidity is to check the air cells in the eggs.
-This image came from and more info can be found about incubation turkey eggs at BackYard Chickens.
+This image came from and more info can be found about incubation turkey eggs at Backyard Chickens.